-Karate mostly involves striking, though in some of the kata and tai ho jitsu there are also locks and immobilizations.
+Karate mostly involves striking, though in some of the kata and tai ho jitsu there are also throws, locks, and immobilizations.

 At Enmei Dojo, we teach Yoshukai Karate.
 Yoshukai was developed from Chitoryu by Mamoru Yamamoto and Mike Foster, and further refined by the current board.
 There is more information on the history of the style at http://www.yoshukai.org/history.html.
 The Enmei class is affiliated with the main Titusville dojo operated under Mr Copeland.

 Yoshukai focuses mostly on kicks and punches, though elbows are also used in some kata.
 The whole body is used in striking, so hip rotation and stances are important in developing power.
 The most important stances are zen kutsu dachi and shikkodachi.